Colombia’s EGC suspends Doha peace talks over Petro-Trump meeting

 Although the EGC suspended its peace talks on Wednesday, it stressed that it remained open to resuming negotiations.

-“It should be clarified that the suspension is temporary, not permanent, which indicates that they [the talks] will resume shortly,” a lawyer for the group told Al Jazeera, on condition of anonymity.
+“It should be clarified that the suspension is temporary, not permanent, which indicates that they [the talks] will resume shortly,” a lawyer for the group, Ricardo Giraldo, told Al Jazeera.

-The representative added that, for talks to continue, the EGC requires that “legal and personal security guarantees” and “the commitments agreed upon in Doha, Qatar, are fulfilled”.
+Giraldo added that, for talks to continue, the EGC requires that “legal and personal security guarantees” and “the commitments agreed upon in Doha, Qatar, are fulfilled”.